Rjesh2006/Block_chain/Key_points.md

-### Cryptography, Networking, and Blockchain Concepts : 🗝️ keywords

-1. **Elliptic Curve**: A type of mathematical curve used in cryptography for generating cryptographic keys and protocols.

-2. **Violet Adrus**: This term doesn't seem to correspond to a known concept in cryptography or networking.
-It might be a misspelling or a specific term from a particular context.

-3. **Public Key**: A cryptographic key that can be freely distributed and is used for encryption or verification.

-4. **Base-64**: A method of encoding binary data into ASCII characters to ensure it can be safely transmitted over text-based protocols.

-5. **SHA-256**: A cryptographic hash function that produces a 256-bit (32-byte) hash value.

-6. **CSR (Certificate Signing Request)**: A request sent to a Certificate Authority (CA) to apply for a digital certificate.

-7. **Root CA (Certificate Authority)**: The top-level entity in a public key infrastructure (PKI) hierarchy that issues digital certificates.

-8. **Wireshark**: A network protocol analyzer used for troubleshooting, analysis, and development of communication protocols.

-9. **EC-DSA (Elliptic Curve Digital Signature Algorithm)**: A digital signature algorithm based on elliptic curve cryptography.

-10. **Session Key**: A temporary encryption key used for securing communications during a single session or transaction.

-11. **AES (Advanced Encryption Standard)**: A symmetric encryption algorithm widely used for securing sensitive data.

-12. **QRNG (Quantum Random Number Generator)**: A device or algorithm that generates random numbers based on the principles of quantum mechanics.

-13. **Seed Private Key**: A cryptographic key used as the initial input for generating other keys in a deterministic manner.

-14. **Random Device (for Generating Private Key)**: A physical or virtual device used to generate random numbers for cryptographic purposes.

-15. **BIP-32 (Bitcoin Improvement Proposal 32)**: A standard for hierarchical deterministic wallets used in cryptocurrencies like Bitcoin.

-16. **Cipher Suites**: Sets of cryptographic algorithms used for securing network communications.

-17. **P-256**: A widely used elliptic curve defined over a prime field with a 256-bit prime modulus.

-18. **Double Ratchet Encryption**: A cryptographic protocol used for securing end-to-end encrypted messaging applications.

-19. **Matrix Polygon EIP (Ethereum Improvement Proposal)**: A proposal for enhancing the Ethereum blockchain network.

-20. **Sharding**: A scalability technique used in blockchain networks to partition data into smaller subsets called shards.

-21. **TPS (Transactions Per Second)**: A measure of the number of transactions processed by a system within one second.

-22. **Ethereum, Solana, Polygon**: These are all blockchain platforms with their own unique features and ecosystems.
+1. **Elliptic Curve**:
+   - An elliptic curve is a mathematical curve used in cryptography for generating cryptographic keys and protocols.
+   - It has properties that make it suitable for encryption, digital signatures, and other cryptographic operations.

+2. **Violet Adrus**:

+3. **Public Key**:
+   - A public key is part of asymmetric cryptography.
+   - It can be freely distributed and is used for encryption or verification.

+4. **Base-64**:
+   - Base-64 is a binary-to-text encoding scheme.
+   - It represents binary data (such as cryptographic keys or images) using a set of 64 different printable characters.
+   - Commonly used for encoding data in a format that can be safely transmitted over text-based protocols.

+5. **SHA-256**:
+   - SHA-256 (Secure Hash Algorithm 256-bit) is a cryptographic hash function.
+   - It produces a 256-bit (32-byte) hash value.
+   - Widely used for data integrity verification and password hashing.

+6. **CSR (Certificate Signing Request)**:
+   - A CSR is a request sent to a Certificate Authority (CA) to apply for a digital certificate.
+   - Contains information about the entity requesting the certificate and the associated public key.

+7. **Root CA (Certificate Authority)**:
+   - The top-level entity in a public key infrastructure (PKI) hierarchy.
+   - Issues digital certificates to subordinate CAs and end entities.
+   - Trust in the PKI relies on the security of the root CA.

+8. **Wireshark**:
+   - Wireshark is a network protocol analyzer used for troubleshooting, analysis, and development of communication protocols.
+   - Captures and inspects network traffic to diagnose issues and understand network behavior.

+9. **EC-DSA (Elliptic Curve Digital Signature Algorithm)**:
+   - EC-DSA is a digital signature algorithm based on elliptic curve cryptography.
+   - Allows users to sign messages and verify signatures using elliptic curve keys.

+10. **Session Key**:
+    - A temporary encryption key used for securing communications during a single session or transaction.
+    - Generated dynamically and discarded after the session ends.

+11. **AES (Advanced Encryption Standard)**:
+    - AES is a symmetric encryption algorithm widely used for securing sensitive data.
+    - Operates on fixed-size blocks of data and supports key lengths of 128, 192, or 256 bits.

+12. **QRNG (Quantum Random Number Generator)**:
+    - A device or algorithm that generates random numbers based on quantum mechanics principles.
+    - Provides true randomness compared to classical random number generators.

+13. **Seed Private Key**:
+    - Used as the initial input for generating other keys in a deterministic manner.
+    - Often used in hierarchical deterministic wallets (e.g., BIP-32 wallets).

+14. **Random Device (for Generating Private Key)**:
+    - A physical or virtual device used to generate random numbers for cryptographic purposes.
+    - High-quality randomness is essential for secure key generation.

+15. **BIP-32 (Bitcoin Improvement Proposal 32)**:
+    - Defines a standard for hierarchical deterministic wallets used in cryptocurrencies like Bitcoin.
+    - Allows users to derive multiple child keys from a single seed key.

+16. **Cipher Suites**:
+    - Sets of cryptographic algorithms used for securing network connections.
+    - Define encryption, authentication, and key exchange methods during communication.

+17. **P-256 (Elliptic Curve)**:
+    - Refers to an elliptic curve defined over a prime field with a 256-bit prime modulus.
+    - Widely used in cryptography for secure operations.

+18. **Double Ratchet Encryption**:
+    - Provides end-to-end encryption for instant messaging applications.
+    - Combines cryptographic ratchets for forward secrecy and automatic reestablishment of secrecy.

+19. **Matrix Polygon EIP (Ethereum Improvement Proposal)**:
+    - Not widely recognized; might be related to enhancing the Ethereum network.

+20. **Sharding**:
+    - Technique to enhance blockchain scalability by partitioning data into smaller shards.
+    - Each shard contains its own data, improving network latency.

+21. **TPS (Transactions Per Second)**:
+    - Measures the maximum number of transactions processed per second.
+    - Critical for comparing blockchain speeds.

+22. **Ethereum, Solana, Polygon**:
+    - Blockchain platforms with unique features and ecosystems.
+    - Ethereum: Smart contract platform.
+    - Solana: High throughput and low fees.
+    - Polygon (formerly Matic): Improves Ethereum scalability through layer-2 solutions.